Understanding Where Your Traffic is Coming From with UTM Tracking Codes

 Campaign Source: Groups all of your data into one campaign within your analytics account.
 The campaign source identifies the source of your traffic, such as Facebook, a newsletter, Google My Business page, etc. This is a required component and appears as: utm_source=googlemybusiness

-Campaign Medium: Another required component for identifying the medium your URL was used upon such as: email, CPC, or some other method of sharing.
-Appears as utm_medium=maps
+Campaign Medium:* Another required component for identifying the medium your URL was used upon such as: email, CPC, or some other method of sharing.
+This is the ‘medium’ where your traffic came from.
+One of the main ways we use this is to track Organic Traffic from a client’s Google My Business page.
+This appears as: utm_medium=organic

 Campaign Term: This parameter is used for tracking paid terms in PPC ads.
 You can set the parameter to be the keyword you are paying for.
 This is an optional tag and can be skipped if you have connected Adwords and Analytics accounts that have auto-tagging feature turned on.
 Looks like: utm_term=homes+for+sale